NVIDIA/NeMo/docs/source/features/parallelisms.rst

        context_parallel_size: 1  # Example to enable Context Parallelism

-The configuration can be found and modified here: `NeMo Megatron Core Context Config <https://docs.nvidia.com/megatron-core/developer-guide/latest/api-guide/context_parallel.html>`_.
+The configuration can be found and modified here: `NeMo Megatron Core Context Config <https://docs.nvidia.com/Megatron Core/developer-guide/latest/api-guide/context_parallel.html>`_.

 Implementation
 ~~~~~~~~~~~~~~

-NeMo leverages functionalities from both Megatron-core and transformer-engine to implement CP efficiently.
+NeMo leverages functionalities from both Megatron Core and transformer-engine to implement CP efficiently.
 During forward propagation, each GPU handles a segment of the sequence, storing only the necessary Key and Value (KV) pairs.
 In the backward pass, these KV pairs are reassembled across GPUs using advanced communication schemes like all-gather and reduce-scatter transformed into point-to-point communications in a ring topology.
 This method reduces the memory footprint significantly while maintaining computational efficiency.

 Additionally, NeMo's CP supports integration with various forms of model parallelism such as TP (Tensor Model Parallelism), PP (Pipeline Model Parallelism), and DP (Data Parallelism), ensuring broad usability and flexibility in large-scale model training environments.

 Visit our source code for more insights into the implementation:
-- Megatron-core transformer engine: `Megatron-Core <https://github.com/NVIDIA/Megatron-LM/blob/main/megatron/core/transformer/custom_layers/transformer_engine.py>`_
+- Megatron Core transformer engine: `Megatron Core <https://github.com/NVIDIA/Megatron-LM/blob/main/megatron/core/transformer/custom_layers/transformer_engine.py>`_
 - Transformer Engine repository: `Transformer Engine Code <https://github.com/NVIDIA/TransformerEngine/blob/main/transformer_engine/pytorch/attention.py>`_